Bachelor of Early Learning Program Development (Honours)

 Students with extenuating circumstances that may prevent them from submitting assignments on time must discuss their circumstance prior to the due date.
 He/she must discuss with the course faculty a mutually agreed upon new due date that is no more than one week past the original due date.
 A form entitled Student Request for Variance Form Course Schedule and Evaluation Methods will be completed and kept on file.
 Students who initiate this process will not experience the loss of late marks.
 Students who engage in this practice more than two times during the course of a semester will be required to meet the Coordinator to discuss academic and personal supports.

 If students do not negotiate a variance, they risk having late marks deducted from the final grade.
-Late marks will be deducted at a rate of one mark per day, including weekends, from the total percent value of the assignment.
+Late marks will be deducted at a rate of 1% per day, including weekends, from the total percent value of the assignment.

 Note: Reporting an absence on the day a written assignment is due, does not extend the assignment due date.
 Under typical circumstances, late assignments will be accepted until that assignment has been marked and returned to the class.
 No assignments will be accepted after the last day of the semester.